anwar7907/K_mean_cluster_project/README.md

 Grad.Rate | Graduation rate

 # Problem:
-Wether the university is public or private?
+Whether the university is public or private?

 # Goal:
 Create a cluster model that will help predict wether the unviersity is priavate or puplic.